kgregory2023/UniConnectWebApp-Capstone-University-Projects/README.md

 ## CIS4592: "UnIConnect"
 Group 3's Capstone Project for Spring 2025
---Remember to add topics once discussing with group what type of app we are developing--

 ## Introduction
 UnIConnect is a webapp to be used by students of universities in order to develop a more social life on campuses of their choice.
 The application allows a user to create an account, sign in, and either match with another student through card based swiping, similar to Tinder, and discover locations on and around campus with reviews and ratings from the student body, similar to Yelp.